-• Your Operating System is often overlooked.
-Make sure you find one that works for you.

-• Most modern systems will meet the minimum requirements.
-However, Androids, iPads and Chromebooks are not licensed to, or will not run the software Examplify.

-Common Brands: HP, Dell, Apple, Lenovo, etc.

-Incompatible System Specifications (DO NOT PURCHASE)

-- Chromebook: Chromebook/Chrome OS.
+- Your Operating System is often overlooked.
+Make sure you find one that works for you. - Most modern systems will meet the minimum requirements.
+However, Androids, iPads and Chromebooks are not licensed to, or will not run the software Examplify. - Common Brands: HP, Dell, Apple, Lenovo, etc. - Incompatible System Specifications (DO NOT PURCHASE) - Chromebook: Chromebook/Chrome OS.
 Chromebooks are NOT compatible with the testing software.
 Although they may be sufficient for accessing content, you will not be able to take an exam with a Chromebook. - Microsoft Surface Book: Examplify is not compatible with the detachable keyboards of Microsoft Surface Books.
-Surface Pro models are approved. - ARM Architecture Intel 12 Gen Processors: Our apps do not run on ARM CPUs.
-These are most often found in tablets or phones but can also be used in some newer architecturwe such as Intel 12 Gen Processors.
+Surface Pro models are approved. - ARM Architecture Our apps do not run on ARM CPUs.
+These are most often found in tablets or phones but can also be used in some newer architecture.